SouthernMethodistUniversity/data/sections/power.md

 [<<< Previous](viz.md) | [Next >>>](bigdata.md)

 # Data and power
-What are the potentials?
-What are the big problems?
+What are the potentials of using data to solve problems or to advance research?
+What are the big problems or limitations?

 ## Different points of view